viert/inventoree/README.md

  * Run `npm start` to build react application, don't be scared when it starts your browser automatically.
  * Log in using your supervisor username and password

+## Experimental Web UI

+Inventoree has a new nice looking redesigned web ui written using vue.js.
+To replace the original one follow the steps:
+ * Update `webui` submodule using `git submodule init; git submodule update`.
+This will pull the new ui sources from [inventoree-ui](https://github.com/viert/inventoree-ui) repository into `webui` directory
+ * Instead of "cd-ing into `reactapp`" step `cd` into `webui` and run `npm install` to install Vue.js and all its dependencies.
+You must have node.js 6+ installed.
+ * Run `npm run dev` to build the application and serve it using built-in nodejs http server.
+To create optimized production-ready static files use `npm run build` instead.

 ## Note on external authentication

 Example authorizer (via vk.com) is located in `plugins` folder.
 The only thing is mandatory in authorizer is the `get_authentication_url` method.
 If this method returns an actual url like